Nutmeg: Fruit

 The pericarp (fruit covering) is used to make jam, or is finely sliced, cooked with sugar, and crystallised to make a fragrant candy.
 Sliced nutmeg fruit flesh is made as manisan (sweets), either wet, which is seasoned in sugary syrup liquid, or dry coated with sugar, a dessert called manisan pala in Indonesia.
 In Penang cuisine, dried, shredded nutmeg rind with sugar coating is used as toppings on the uniquely Penang ais kacang.
-The flesh of the nutmeg fruit is also blended, in the fresh state, into a type of smoothie (white in colour and having a fresh, ‘green’, tangy taste); or boiled, resulting in a brown liquid, much sweeter in taste, which is used in the preparation of iced drinks.
+The flesh of the nutmeg fruit is also blended, in the fresh state, into a type of smoothie (white in color and having a fresh, ‘green’, tangy taste); or boiled, resulting in a brown liquid, much sweeter in taste, which is used in the preparation of iced drinks.
 In Kerala Malabar region of India, it is used for juice, pickles and chutney.

 Essential oil

 The essential oil obtained by steam distillation of ground nutmeg is used in the perfumery and pharmaceutical industries.
 The volatile fraction contains dozens of terpenes and phenylpropanoids, including D-pinene, limonene, D-borneol, L-terpineol, geraniol, safrole, and myristicin.
 In its pure form, myristicin is a toxin, and consumption of excessive amounts of nutmeg can result in myristicin poisoning.

 The oil is colorless or light yellow, and smells and tastes of nutmeg.
 It is used as a natural food flavoring in baked goods, syrups, beverages, and sweets.
 It is used to replace ground nutmeg, as it leaves no particles in the food.
 The essential oil is also used in the manufacturing of toothpaste and cough syrups.